 Stephanie joined the Renewables Grid Initiative in 2013.
 Her main responsibilities lie with RGI’s communications and media work and she is leading the good practice award activities.
 She previously worked in the communications team of the European Climate Foundation.
 Stephanie has studied at the Universities of Marburg and Hamburg, Germany, and the University of Southern Queensland in Australia.
 She holds degrees in political science and journalism.

 Andrew Carryer joined RGI in November of 2014.
-His focus is on producing technical and policy research for RGI’s partners, whilst assisting with ongoing RGI projects.
+He is responsible for RGI's 'Need for grids' work, community compensation and benefit sharing and RGI's work on nature conservation.
 Andrew has an MSc in Environment and Development from the University of Edinburgh, specialising in international energy policy, with his thesis focusing on the political economy of the Angolan oil industry.
-Andrew has previously worked in the German Solar Energy sector and has interned at the South African offices of a global Environmental Consultancy based in Cape Town.
+Andrew has previously worked in the solar energy sector and has interned at the South African offices of a global environmental consultancy.

 Urszula Papajak works on RGI's communication with a specific focus on the 'Good Practice of the Year' award and the 'Energy Regions in Transition' work stream.She was previously a Communication Officer at REScoop.eu, focusing on the WiseGRID project.
 Prior to that position, she was part of the 350.org team.
 She holds a Master Degree in Journalism, Media and Globalisation.
 She studied at Denmarks Journalisthøjskole, Aarhus University, University of Amsterdam and University of Swansea.